Do you find the post useful? Please share

-The world of investing is full of financial lingo and terminology.
+The world of investing is full of trading terminology.
 If you’re looking to invest in mutual funds, it’s important to know what kind of mutual fund best fits your needs and goals, but with so many options to choose from, it can be overwhelming.
 To help you out, here are some quick and easy definitions of different types of mutual funds to help you select the best type for your investments.
 Armed with this information, you’ll be ready to conquer investing and make wise decisions for your financial future.

-Before we look at types of mutual funds, what is a mutual fund?
+Before we look at different types of mutual funds, what is a mutual fund?
 A mutual fund is a diversified portfolio of stock, bonds and other investments, instead of investing in one stock.
 You purchase stock in the fund itself, which fluctuates based on the performance of the companies and securities that the fund is invested in – rather than stock in the companies themselves.

 Open-End Funds vs. Closed-End Funds